basnijholt/adaptive-lighting/README.md

 ![](https://github.com/home-assistant/brands/raw/b4a168b9af282ef916e120d31091ecd5e3c35e66/core_integrations/adaptive_lighting/icon.png)

-Adaptive Lighting is a custom component for Home Assistant that intelligently adjusts the brightness and color of your lights 💡 based on the sun's position, while still allowing for manual control.
-Try it out now by finding it in HACS (Home Assistant Community Store) and installing it!
+Adaptive Lighting is a custom component for [Home Assistant](https://www.home-assistant.io/) that intelligently adjusts the brightness and color of your lights 💡 based on the sun's position, while still allowing for manual control.

+Download and install directly through [HACS (Home Assistant Community Store)](https://hacs.xyz/)

 By automatically adapting the settings of your lights throughout the day, Adaptive Lighting helps maintain your natural circadian rhythm 😴, which can lead to improved sleep, mood, and overall well-being.
 Experience cooler color temperatures at noon, gradually transitioning to warmer colors at sunset and sunrise.